CurveLlama/CurveLlama/Whitepaper.md

 CurveLlama employs state-of-the-art risk assessment techniques to evaluate potential vulnerabilities in smart contracts and protocol operations.
 This proactive approach allows for early detection and mitigation of potential threats.

 ## 4.2 Smart Contract Auditing

-A
-ll smart contracts within the CurveLlama ecosystem undergo rigorous auditing by reputable third-party firms.
+All smart contracts within the CurveLlama ecosystem undergo rigorous auditing by reputable third-party firms.
 This ensures that code is secure, reliable, and free from critical vulnerabilities before deployment.

 ## 4.3 Dynamic Liquidity Pools